 The iconographies of urban poverty in photo essays of extrajudicial killings pervade genre movies from Southeast Asia that are globally distributed through digital streaming services such as Netflix, which champion international diversity.
 Distinguished by spectacular fight scenes that transcend linguistic barriers, action thrillers The Raid (Gareth Evans, 2011) and Buy Bust (Erik Matti, 2018) feature cross-culturally resonant scenarios of institutional corruption and personal betrayal.
 Influenced by The Raid, Buy Bust was celebrated as a landmark critique of Duterte’s drug war despite its repetition of dominant tropes of destitution, violence, and impunity.
 Set in the sordidly rendered milieus of Manila and Jakarta, the two films unfold in the interiorized, criminal enclosure of an informal settlement, which elite police agents must forcefully penetrate and navigate akin to a third-person shooter.
-The immersive game-like environment of these productions signals the transmedia extension of the database logic of action-adventure video game series Resident Evil (1996-), Grand Theft Auto (1997-), and Sleeping Dogs (2012-), whose open-world interfaces provide voyeuristic experiences of commonly inaccessible zones of illegality, vice, and depravity.
+The immersive game-like environment of these productions signals the transmedia extension of the database logic of action-adventure video game series Resident Evil (1996-), Grand Theft Auto (1997-), Diablo 2 and it’s active Diablo 2 items marketplace, and Sleeping Dogs (2012-), whose open-world interfaces provide voyeuristic experiences of commonly inaccessible zones of illegality, vice, and depravity.
 Instead of focusing on the narrative of a murder mystery or the dramaturgy of urban pathos as would be the case with noir or melodrama, these video games are built around an immersive spatial environment that players must explore to advance by accomplishing tasks that unlock new areas for further exploration.1Henry Jenkins, “Game Design as Narrative Architecture” in Noah Wardrip-Fruin and Pat Harrigan, eds.,First Person: New Media as Story, Performance, and Game(Cambridge, MA: MIT Press, 2004), pp. 118-130.The spatial environments of GTA and Sleeping Dogs are closely patterned after cities such as New York, Los Angeles, Las Vegas, and Hong Kong with popular iconographies of gangster capitalism.2Jason G. Coe, “Gamifying Hong Kong action cinema in Sleeping Dogs,” Journal of Chinese Cinemas 13 (2019): 26-41.
 In Resident Evil, players explore the inner depths of multi-level structures that contain corporate secrets of illicit biomedical mutation.
 Instead of merely reproducing global tropes of poverty for a detached gaze, these videos games and action thrillers emulate the logics of slum voyeurism by presenting an immersive environment whose inner depths their spectators must intimately interact with in order to conquer and colonize.

 Similar iconographies of asphyxiatingly insurmountable poverty and suffering are deployed in Southeast Asian crime noir to emphasize the gritty, desperate inhospitableness and depravity of the metropolis.
 Internationally acclaimed films Dead Time: Kala(Joko Anwar, Indonesia, 2007),On the Job(Erik Matti, Philippines, 2013),Norte, the End of History (Lav Diaz, Philippines, 2013), Jagat (Shanjhey Kumar Perumal, Malaysia, 2015), One Two Jaga (Nam Ron, Malaysia, 2018), and The Night Comes for Us (Timo Tjahjanto, Indonesia, 2019) all highlight in diverse ways the ruthless greed of gangsterism and corruption of the police, which stifle the life possibilities of innocent convicts and aspiring migrants who inevitably succumb to the logics of violence and disappearance.
 Contrary to the prevailing assumption that their urban representations reveal the entrenched poverty and underdevelopment of their local milieus, they instead hint at an emergent consciousness and critique of material overdevelopment and governmental ineptness.
 Whereas global news organizations and policy institutes continue to be voyeuristically fascinated by their slum aesthetics, these geographic areas are rapidly undergoing economic growth but with material benefits that are acutely unequal in distribution.